jake-knerr/cogent/README.md

 #### Parent components can pass state to child components.

-The convention is that `props` refers to the state passed from parent to child components.
-It is typically passed in a child component's constructor and updated using a `#update(props)` method.
+The convention is that `props` refers to the state `Object` passed from parent to child components.
+It is typically passed in a child component's constructor.
+State updates are updated using a `#update(props)` method.
+Note, updates can be atomic, which means that smaller pieces of state can be passed for each update.
+The entire dataset of the initial `props` object does not need to be sent on updates.

 Note, a component may own state that is not needed downstream and not passed to child components.